wangyendt/wayne_algorithm_lib/README.md

 ### 3. Useful Tools
 a. (function) list_all_files: list all the files in all sub-directories, can specify keywords including and outliers excluding

+b. (function) count_file_lines: count the line number of file of arbitary size

-b. (class) GlobalHotKeys: used for keyboard listening
+c. (class) GlobalHotKeys: used for keyboard listening

-c. (class) GuiOperation: used for gui operations
+d. (class) GuiOperation: used for gui operations

-d. (class) XmlIO: used to read/write xml files
+e. (class) XmlIO: used to read/write xml files

 ### 4. Data Processing
 a. (function) peak_det: detect peak with O(n) time complexity, easy to extend